drone/drone-wall/README.md

 * **theme**: `[light|dark]` Defaults to `light`.
 Determines whether the Wall is displayed using the light or dark theme.

-The Drone Wall requires both `apiroot` and `token` values in order to run.
-If they aren't supplied via the command line build process, they will be asked for in the Wall interface itself.
-This is the best way to secure your repo data from public access.
-It's a good idea to pre-set `apiroot`, and require `token` to be entered via the site.
-Feel free to build in the `token` value if you only plan to use the Wall internally, and aren't concerned about it being accessible to the public.
+**Be aware:** supplying these values hard-codes them into the deployed JavaScript files, so providing your Drone token here is suitable *only* when you do not plan to deploy the Drone Wall someplace public.
+If the `apiroot` and `token` values aren't supplied via the command line build process, they will be asked for in the Wall interface itself.

 The `apiroot`, `token`, and `theme` vars can be changed via the Wall interface at any time.
 Once set, they'll be stored in localstorage so you don't have to reenter them.